Victoria Falls Vulture Restaurants Attract South African Clientele

 If vultures are seen with wing tags, the tag code, colour, species, location (GPS if possible), and birds activity should all be recorded.
 If the number isn't visible the colour is fine - any info helps.

-visit or contact Louis direct with vulture sightings firstname.lastname@example.org
+Contact Louis direct with vulture sightings firstname.lastname@example.org